ManageIQ/manageiq-documentation/policies_and_profiles_guide/_topics/chap_actions.md

+# Chap Actions

 Actions are performed after the condition is evaluated.
 Control comes with a set of default actions that you can choose from.
 You can also create some of your own.

 | Action                                                      | Description                                                                                                        |
 | ----------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------ |